Automatic Thoughts: What Grows in the Garden of Your Mind?

 Behavior

-Fists clenched, blood pressure rose.
+Fists clenched, blood pressure rising.

 No!